I’ve thought for some time about what this day would be like.

 And I have to say, right now, given how tired I am, that doesn’t sound too bad.

-Valerie Gordon walked a way in 2017 from her long-time career putting stories on television to help women capitalize on the power of storytelling through her career and communications firm Commander-in-She.
-She offers corporate workshops and conference breakouts on personal branding, interviewing and presentation skills, networking, negotiation, giving and receiving feedback and building a better Next Chapter.
+Valerie Gordon walked away in 2017 from her long-time career putting stories on television to help women capitalize on the power of storytelling through her career and communications firm Commander-in-She.
+She offers corporate workshops and conference breakouts on personal branding, presentation skills, speaking up and standing out and building a better Next Chapter.
 Find out what clients are saying about her unique and impactful programming here.